jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-1.md

 Cultivation of land was the original destination of man.
 All through one’s life, we retain a predilection for this primitive employment.

-4 Without the assistance of some craftsmen, land cultivation cannot be done without great inconvenience and continual interruption.
+{{< s v="4" >}} Without the assistance of some craftsmen, land cultivation cannot be done without great inconvenience and continual interruption.

 The farmer frequently needs the service of smiths, carpenters, wheel-makers, and plough-makers, masons, and bricklayers, tanners, shoemakers, and tailors.

 Such craftsmen stand in need of one another.

 Their residence is not tied down to a precise spot.
 They settle near each other and form a small town.
 The butcher, the brewer, and the baker soon join them.